owshepherd/rails-app-ca/README.md

 ```
 4. Describe the network infrastructure the App may be based on.
 ```
+Heroku
+What is a heroku dyno is an instance of a server.........

 ```
 5. Identify and describe the software to be used in your App.